Methodism: Mexico

 The Methodist Church came to Mexico in 1872, with the arrival of two Methodist commissioners from the United States to observe the possibilities of evangelistic work in México.
-In December 1872, Bishop Gilbert Haven arrived to Mexico City, and he was ordered by M. D. William Butler to go to México.
+In December 1872, Bishop Gilbert Haven arrived in Mexico City.
+He was ordered by M. D. William Butler to go to México.
 Bishop John C. Keener arrived from the Methodist Episcopal Church, South in January 1873.

 In 1874, M. D. William Butler established the first Protestant Methodist school of México, in Puebla.
 The school was founded under the name "Instituto Metodista Mexicano".
 Today the school is called "Instituto Mexicano Madero".
 It is still a Methodist school, and it is one of the most elite, selective, expensive and prestigious private schools in the country, with two campuses in Puebla State, and one in Oaxaca.
 A few years later the principal of the school created a Methodist university.

 On 18 January 1885, the first Annual Conference of the United Episcopal Church of México was established.